 It’s up to you to come up with the most attractive ‒ and accurate ‒ way of describing your car in the ad, as well as taking photos.
 You’ll also have to handle all the discussions with interested parties, and any haggling over price.

-There’s also the fact than it can drag on.
+There’s also the fact that it can drag on.
 There’s no guarantee of generating any interest in your vehicle, so you may end up with it sat on your driveway for months.

 It’s worth doing your research on how much your ad is going to cost, how much work you’re willing to put in, and how long you are happy to hold out for the best possible price before going ahead with an online listing.

-Perhaps the fastest way to get rid of your car is by making use of one of the many sites which promise to buy any vehicle.
+The fastest and easiest way to get rid of your car is by making use of one of the many car comparison sites, which promise to buy any vehicle.